Captain-Levi-007/CTF_Writeups/Root-Me/Find_the_cat.md

 ch9: DOS/MBR boot sector; partition 1 : ID=0xb, start-CHS (0x0,32,33), end-CHS (0x10,81,1), startsector 2048, 260096 sectors, extended partition table (last)
 ```
 - This means ch9 is not a normal file — it’s a disk image containing an MBR partition table.
-- mount the partition to see its contetns.
+- mount the partition to see its contents.
 ```
 ❯ sudo mount -o loop,offset=1048576 ch9 /mnt